dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 The first line says that an expression is an expression, a plus symbol, and a term OR an expression, a minus symbol, and a term OR a term.
 Using these rules we can break down a sentence like ```1+2``` into its parts.

-Let’s simplify the notation a little bit
+Let's simplify the notation a little bit

 ```
 Expr -> Expr + Term | Expr - Term | Term